 conjunction with a sampling plan, compared to the specified method and sampling plan.

+JAMAICA: Altenative methods of analyses are fit for intended purpose when fully validated using international performance criteria

 Principle 10: Review procedures

 Sampling and testing procedures should be reviewed periodically to ensure they take into account new science and information.